 There are a lot of children in Cambodia.
 40% of the population is under 15 years old.
-For many reasons this is exciting; youth brings energy, hope and the chance to move on from the past, however bleak it may be.
-Sadly though it does not always feel like this.
-Due to this past, it also means that these children can be orphans, disabled from landmines, homeless, live in abject poverty or more often than not a sorry combination of all of these.
+For many reasons this is exciting: youth brings energy, hope, and the potential to move on from a past however bleak it may be.
+Sadly though, it does not always feel like this.
+Due to this blighted past, it also means that these children include many orphans, those disabled by landmines, homeless, living in abject poverty or more often than not a sorry combination of all of these.

 Siam Reap is teeming with street kids.
 They sell postcards, bracelets and pirated books about Pol Pot.
-They drag around Hessian sacks pleading with wide tired eyes for empty water bottles.
-Most of these kids are exceptionally smart – they can speak several languages, engage in banter in all of them, and name every capital city in the world.
+They drag around hessian sacks pleading with wide, tired eyes for empty water bottles.
+Most of these kids are exceptionally smart – they can speak several languages, engage in witty conversation in all of them, and even name every capital city in the world.
 It’s their job to charm you and then ask for money for what they are selling – they do not beg directly.
 They don’t seem like children.

 The money they make does not go to them, nor, in most cases, to their families.
 They don’t go to school.

-In Ankor Wat, a girl of 6 asks me if I want to buy a necklace.
-I tell her that I am a boy and I don’t wear necklaces.
+In Ankor Wat, a girl of six or so asks me if I want to buy a necklace.
+I tell her that I don’t wear necklaces.
 She tells me that it should be for my girlfriend.
 I tell her that I don’t have a girlfriend.
 She tells me that if I come back tomorrow, she will have a girlfriend for me.

 Late at night, these kids are still out on the streets.
 They dance with drunk Westerners outside the nightclubs on Bar Street; simultaneously children and adults.
-Doing backflips to Rihanna, for money, for fun.
+They perform backflips to Rihanna, for money, for fun.